Photo: Black Lives Matter protestors in Copenhagen on June 7, 2020, by Tobias Nilsson.

 ABOUT SANTIAGO MOSTYN

-Santiago Mostyn is an artist whose practice foregrounds narrative entanglements in pursuit of new understandings of place, both in a cultural and psychic sense.
-Mostyn has long been interested in the interplay of music, narrative, and the embodied self, with works manifesting as films, exhibitions, and curatorial projects.
+Santiago Mostyn (b.
+Turtle Island) is an artist whose practice foregrounds narrative entanglements in pursuit of new understandings of place, with works manifesting as films, texts, exhibitions, and curatorial projects.
+Mostyn grew up in Zimbabwe and Trinidad, lives in Sweden, and was the 2024-25 Logie Fellow at the Harvard Radcliffe Institute.